ethereum/ethereumj/ethereumj-core/README.md

-The core library API for Ethereum project can be included into into any othere Java/Scala project by simple maven script include:
+The core library API for Ethereum project can be included into any othere Java/Scala project by simple maven script include:

 ```